JackHanke/2048rl/README.md

 - The `2048` directory hosts modifications to the original 2048 repo to create the data viz at the top of this README.
 - `*-experiemnts.py` creates, trains, and saves a given agent
 - `benchmark.py` benchmarks a given agent on a given number of games

+## TODO Evolutionary Computation

+Use [PyTorch NEAT](https://github.com/ddehueck/pytorch-neat) to run new experiments